Internet Explorer version history: Microsoft Internet Explorer 3

 Microsoft Internet Explorer 3 was released on August 13, 1996, and went on to be much more popular than its predecessors.
 It was the first major browser with CSS support, although this support was only partial.
 It also introduced support for ActiveX controls, Java applets, inline multimedia, and the PICS system for content metadata.
-Version 3 also came bundled with Internet Mail and News, NetMeeting, and an early version of the Windows Address Book, and was itself included with Windows 95 OSR 2.
+Version 3 also came bundled with Internet Mail and News, NetMeeting, and an early version of the Address Book, and was itself included with Windows 95 OSR2.
 Version 3 proved to be the first more popular version of Internet Explorer, bringing with it increased scrutiny.
 In the months following its release, a number of security and privacy vulnerabilities were found by researchers and hackers.
 This version of Internet Explorer was the first to have the 'blue e' logo.
 The Internet Explorer team consisted of roughly 100 people during the development of three months.
 The first major IE security hole, the Princeton Word Macro Virus Loophole, was discovered on August 22, 1996, in IE3.

 Backwards compatibility was handled by allowing users who upgraded to IE3 to still use the previous version, because the installation renamed the old version (incorporating the old version number) and stored it in the same directory.
+It is the last version of Internet Explorer to run on Windows NT 3.5 and Windows NT 4.0 RTM through SP2.